401st Tactical Airlift Squadron (JASDF): History

 The squadron was formed on October 1, 1968, operating the Curtiss C-46D Commando.
-For ten years previously, between 1958 to 1968, a predecessor squadron had operated.
+For ten years previously, between 1958 and 1968, a predecessor squadron had operated.
 The squadron went on to operate the YS-11 and Kawasaki C-1 before re-equipping with the longer-ranged Lockheed C-130H Hercules in the 1980s.
 Since that time aircraft of the squadron have deployed overseas on many occasions.

 Humanitarian missions

 On several occasions in the 1990s Japan dispatched squadron C-130s to prepare for possible evacuations of Japanese nationals.
 In July 1997 one was sent to Thailand amid upheavals in Cambodia, and in 1998 six were sent to Singapore in case Japanese needed to be evacuated from Indonesia.
 As it happened neither evacuation was required.

 Japan did not participate in the Australian-led multinational intervention in East Timor, but in 1999 a C-130 was sent to West Timor in case Japanese citizens needed to be evacuated.
-From November 26 1999 to February 1 2000 three C-130s from the squadron including one backup flew a humanitarian airlift.
+From November 26, 1999, to February 1, 2000, three C-130s from the squadron including one backup flew a humanitarian airlift.
 In 47 rotations the aircraft transported 402 tons of supplies in Kupang, West Timor.

 In October 2001 six squadron C-130s transported humanitarian aid (tents, blankets and relief supplies) for Afghan refugees in Pakistan.

-In a mission lasting from July 11 to July 26th 2016, three of the squadron's C-130s were sent to Japan Self-Defense Force Base Djibouti to evacuate Japanese citizens from Juba in South Sudan after fighting broke out there.
+In a mission lasting from July 11 to July 26, 2016, three of the squadron's C-130s were sent to Japan Self-Defense Force Base Djibouti to evacuate Japanese citizens from Juba in South Sudan after fighting broke out there.
 They were expected to pick up around 70 Japanese citizens.
 It was also announced that some of the people to be evacuated were non-Japanese working with the Japan International Cooperation Agency (JICA).
-By July 14th the aircraft had evacuated 47 Japanese nationals to Nairobi in Kenya, and took four Japanese embassy employees to Japan Self-Defense Force Base Djibouti.
+By July 14 the aircraft had evacuated 47 Japanese nationals to Nairobi in Kenya, and took four Japanese embassy employees to Japan Self-Defense Force Base Djibouti.
 Around 20–30 Japanese remained in Juba.

 One aircraft participated in December 2015 edition of the US Air Force's Operation Christmas Drop in the Pacific, along with one RAAF C-130J and three US C-130s.
 The JASDF and RAAF also participated in the 2016, 2017, 2018 and 2019 operations.

 In January 2020 two squadron C-130s and around 80 SDF personnel flew to Australia during the unprecedented 2019–20 Australian bushfire season.
 They flew to RAAF Base Richmond and were expected to be deployed across New South Wales, Victoria and South Australia as necessary.